aherbert/gdsc-smlm/docs/model_plugins.rst

 For all of the candidates that were fit the system compiles histograms of each of the common metrics used to assess the fit of the 2D Gaussian to the data (Signal, SNR, MinWidth, MaxWidth, XY Shift, Euclidian Shift, and Precision).
 Three histograms are computed for: all the fitting results; only the matches; and the non-matched results.
 The histogram are then used to produce an estimate for the range that should be used for each metric as a filter to separate good fits from bad fits.
 This is done by comparing the values in the matches histogram with the values in the non-matches histogram, for example using the largest separation between the cumulative histograms for each.
 This may for example produce an estimate that a SNR filter should be in the range of 25 to 300.
 These ranges are reported to the results table and can optionally be saved to a file for use in the ``Benchmark Filter Analysis`` plugin.

 The results of match scoring are used to compute the match statistics Recall, Precision, Jaccard and F1-score.
-See setc :numref:`{number}: {name} <comparison_metrics:Comparison Metrics>` for more details.
+See section :numref:`{number}: {name} <comparison_metrics:Comparison Metrics>` for more details.
 The first set of statistics are for the raw candidates (before fitting).
 These show how effective the filter was at identifying candidates that were processed and sets an upper limit on the performance of the fitted results.
 The second set summarise the performance of the fitted results.
 Note that the table does not show the False Negative score since this is equal to the number of simulated molecules minus the True Positives.

-The analysis results are then reported in a summary table
+The analysis results are then reported in a summary table:

 .. list-table::
    :widths: 20 80